-The Company's financial instruments at September 30, 2023 include cash, accounts receivable, investments, accounts payables, accrued liabilities and term loan.
+The Company's financial instruments at December 31, 2023 include cash, accounts receivable, investments, accounts payables, accrued liabilities, term loan and Debentures.

 The fair value of cash, accounts receivable, accounts payable, accrued liabilities and term loan approximates their carrying value due to their immediate or short-term nature, unless otherwise noted.
 The fair value of Coppermoly Ltd. ("COY") shares was based on the closing prices of those shares on Australian Stock Exchange.
+The fair value of Debentures is carried at their fair values.